jymcheong/ETW-tutorialSet/ETW Helper Class/ProcessStart/README.md

 https://github.com/microsoft/krabsetw/blob/master/docs/UsingMessageAnalyzerToFindETWSources.md is an excellent resource to learn how to use Microsoft Message Analyzer to find new ETW Sources!

+# Next
->Next, you may want to look at the topic of [Parent Spoofing](../ParentSpoof/README.md)!
+You may want to look at the topic of [Parent Spoofing](../ParentSpoof/README.md)!